givingjar/blog.givingjar.org/_posts/2016-04-27-charity-spotlight-michigan-womens-historical-center.md

     The Michigan Women's Historical Center and Hall of Fame celebrates Michigan women in history, honors the magnitude of their impact, and educates the public about their accomplishments.
-The center does this by sharing the stories of remarkable women in Michigan's history and inspiring new ways to think and teach about women.
+The center does this by sharing the stories of remarkable women in Michigan's history.
 ---

 The [Michigan Women's Historical Center and Hall of Fame][1] celebrates Michigan women in history, honors the magnitude of their impact, and educates the public about their accomplishments.
-The center does this by sharing the stories of remarkable women in Michigan's history and inspiring new ways to think and teach about women.
+The center does this by sharing the stories of remarkable women in Michigan's history.

 In this charity spotlight, I spoke with the Executive Director of the Michigan Women's Historical Center, Emily Fijol.